-A Uniting Church reverend has made an emotional plea to her church after an internal split may reverse the church’s decision to give its ministers the option of conducting same-sex marriages.
+A Uniting Church reverend has made an emotional plea to her church as an internal split threatens to undo the church’s decision to give its ministers the option of conducting same-sex marriages.

 In July, Uniting Church of Australia’s 265-member National Assembly voted to allow ministers the choice to marry same-sex couples, beginning September 21.

 The assembly approved two definitions of marriage: one between a man and a woman, and another between two people under the Australian law.

 But a backlash from conservative Christians within the church has forced a discussion that could force a review of the decision, ABC News reported.

 The church’s constitution allows presbyteries to lodge an objection within six months of an Assembly decision.
 If a certain number of presbyteries is reached by January 13, the matter would be voted on again at another assembly.
 Same-sex marriages in the churches would be stopped in the interim.

 Reverend Susan Wickham from the Church of Trinity at Clarence Park in Adelaide is in a same-sex relationship.
 She was a key campaigner in last year’s marriage postal survey.

 She took to Facebook to plead for herself and her partner of more than 22 years, Reverend Leanne Jenski, to be given the freedom to get married in their own church.